-As at the financial year ended 31 December 2011, one Remuneration Committee Meeting was held on 30 March 2011.
-The attendance records of each member of the Remuneration Committee is set out as below.
+As at the date of this Report for the year 2012, one Remuneration Committee Meeting was held on 29 March 2012.
+The attendance records of each member of the Remuneration Committee are set out as below.

-Members of the Remuneration CommitteeAttendanceIndependent Non-Executive Directors1/1Edward Shen (Chairman)1/1Xiang Bing1/1Jesse Nai Chau Leung1/1
+Members of the Remuneration CommitteeAttendanceIndependent Non-Executive Directors5Edward Shen (Chairman)1/1Xiang Bing1/1Jesse Nai Chau Leung1/1

-The Remuneration Committee reviewed the remuneration of all staff, including the two executive directors, of the Company and its subsidiaries in the Remuneration Committee Meeting held on 30 March 2011.
+The Remuneration Committee reviewed the remuneration of all staff, including the two executive directors, of the Company and its subsidiaries in the Remuneration Committee Meeting held on 29 March 2012.